adsukharev/social-network/README.md

 ```
 docker exec -it postgres psql matchaDB bbashiri
 ```
-Enter in flask container:
+Enter in container:
 ```
-docker exec -it flask bash
+docker exec -it {container name} bash
 ```
 Remove all:
 ```